Although foreclosure rates are no longer at historical peaks as they have

 as a last resort.
 Most banks will do everything possible to work things

-out with a homeowner in order to avoid foreclosure.
+out with a homeowner in order to avoid foreclosure, putting you in position

 Your involvement with the property is over once the bank takes it back.
 If the bank sells your home after foreclosure for less than what you owed